First Time User? Sign Up Now

 Home > Health Library > Cataract Surgery

 Before you leave the outpatient center, you will get the immediate eye care that you need after surgery.
-The surgeon will review the symptoms of possible complications, eye protection, activities, medicines, and required visits (see below).
-He or she will also tell you what to do for emergency care if you need it.
-Portions of the follow-up may be done by another health professional, such as an optometrist or a community health nurse.
+The surgeon will review the symptoms of possible complications, eye protection, activities, medicines, and required visits.
+They will also tell you what to do for emergency care if you need it.

 The eye that was operated on may be bandaged for 1 night after surgery.
 You will wear a protective shield over the eye at night for about a week.
 There is normally no significant pain after surgery.

 You most likely will need to see the doctor for checkups 1 or 2 days after surgery, and again within a few weeks after surgery.
-If any complications occur, visits should be sooner and more frequent.
+If you have any complications, you should visit sooner and more often.

 Most people get a new eyeglass prescription about 6 weeks after surgery.